brockw1/brockw1.github.io/_posts/2020-01-31-game-dev-video-binging.md

 date: 2020-01-31
 ---

-I have recently gotten addicted to watching talks and videos about game development.
+I have recently been binging various talks and videos about game development.
 I thought I would make a post of the videos I have really liked recently.

-The Game Developers Conference (GDC) Youtube channel is a gold mine of advice for indie devs, from indie devs.
-I am constantly going down the GDC rabbit hole whenever I see one in my recommended.
-Unity's Youtube is another great place to learn about specific tricks in Unity.
-I also heavily enjoy independent creators' channels that talk about their thoughts and experiences with game development.
+The Game Developers Conference (GDC) Youtube channel is a gold mine for me.
+I am constantly going down the GDC rabbit hole whenever I see one in my recommended feed.
+Unity's Youtube has been another great place to learn as I work in Unity.
+I also heavily enjoy a variety of independent creators' channels that talk about their thoughts and experiences with game development.

 <h2>The Art of Firewatch</h2>